PODCAST "The Bulletin"

 Theme: the social construction of heritage.

-Guest: Gonçalo Amaro has a degree in History, with a specialization in Archaeology, from UNL, and a postgraduate degree in Management and Museology from UCP.
-He is currently part of the technical team of the Museum of São Roque (SCML).
+Guest: Gonçalo Amaro holds a degree in History, with a specialization in Archaeology, from UNL, and a postgraduate degree in Management and Museology from UCP.
+He is currently part of the technical team at the Museum of São Roque (SCML).

 Episode 14, 2024